AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/20.3-release-activity/20-3-resource-management-enhancements.md

 [View this video in full-screen mode.](https://vimeo.com/405985254/2012ee6036)

-### Update Task Planned Hours in the Workload Balancer
+### Update Task Planned Hours in the Workload Balancer {#update-task-planned-hours-in-the-workload-balancer}

 >[!NOTE]
 >